OctopusDeploy/blog/blog/2022-q2/what-is-shadow-it/index.md

 There are also compliance concerns for businesses in highly regulated industries.
 Many organizations, including the U.S Army, banned US soldiers from using TikTok over GDPR concerns[5].
 Compliance poses a management risk that shadow IT exacerbates.
 Companies cannot ensure compliance on what they cannot track.

 Shadow IT affects operational costs.
 When shadow IT is left unmanaged, services become decentralized as each business unit procures IT for its own needs.
-One business unit may prefer one product while another prefers its competitor.
-Shadow IT can also lead to unpredictable operation costs of cloud infrastructure.
+One business unit may prefer one product while another prefers its competitor, this can also lead to unpredictable operation costs of cloud infrastructure.
 Think of all the unmonitored VM's created for a single purpose, always running but never getting torn down.
 By allowing business units to procure their own IT infrastructure, businesses lose then benefits of their buying power and abilty to reduce the cost of IT infrastructure.

 The true costs of shadow IT come down to a growing unknown resource that has operational and security risks.